 - Value: The value (e.g., features or benefits) your team provides to your business’ key audience, clients, and customers.

 Below are examples of a mission statement for teams.

 “[Company name]’s operations team builds trust with colleagues and customers by producing high-quality workflow processes for current and upcoming products.
 These workflows and products help bring in leads to our site and storefronts as well as push the boundaries in our industry.

 We use our expertise to produce innovative products that eliminate our customer’s pain points and elevate the business’ competitive advantage.
 By leveraging supply chain best practices and establishing relationships with key vendors, our operations team provides long-term and high-quality products for our customers.”

 Let’s break this example down into the statement’s respective parts:

-6 Steps to Building a Team Mission Statement
+6 Steps to Writing a Team Mission Statement

 Here is a six-step guide on how to build a team mission statement.
 Use this to elevate purpose and drive engagement within your team.